adelsakkir/adelsakkir/README.md

 - 🤔 Favourite Problems: Steiner Trees, Traveling Salesman, Parallel Machine Scheduling
 - 📫 How to reach me: https://www.linkedin.com/in/adelsakkir/
-- 🔭 I’m currently working on 2D/3D packing problems.
-- 🌱 I’m currently learning operating systems, computer architechture, parallel computing.
-- 🧑‍💻 Languages - C++, Python, R, AMPL
+- 🧑‍💻 Languages: C++, Python, R, AMPL
+- 📕 Masters Thesis: Approximation algorithms for the Steiner Tree problem

 In my GitHub profile you can file some of my work on
 | Problems | Methods Used |